cafeasp/n8n-shopify-graphql/README.md

    - **Return All = OFF**: Set a limit (default: 10) to get a specific number of products
    - **Return All = ON**: Automatically fetch all products using pagination (no limit needed)
 5. The node will return filtered product details including variants

+**Returned data includes:**
+- Product details (title, description, handle, status, dates)
+- Up to 10 variants per product (id, title, price, SKU)
+- Inventory item IDs for each variant (for inventory management integrations)

+**Note:** All product operations (Get Products, Get Product by SKU) return the `inventoryItem.id` field for each variant, which is required for Shopify's Inventory API operations.

 ### Example 5: Get All Products with Pagination